Save 50% on annual plans with the BLACKFRIDAY24 coupon at checkout – limited-time offer

 Step 2: Start with a personal info

-Once you opened the form in PDFLiner editor specify a current year and proceed to the left part of the form which requires some personal details.
-Provide the payer’s and recipient’s information, including the names, full addresses, TINs, the recipient’s account number, etc.
+Once you opened the form in PDFLiner editor proceed to the left part of the form which requires some personal details.
+Provide the payer’s information.
+Select and enter your Taxpayer Identification Number type (EIN for businesses and SSN for individuals). including the names, full addresses, TINs, the recipient’s account number, etc.

 Enter the correct tax identification number.
 If you are a business, use your Employer Identification Number (EIN).
-If you are an individual, use your Social Security Number (SSN).
+Then fill in your legal name, business name if applicable, and full address.

 Use a correct box for the type of payment you made: